-I love Star Wars, and dads love Star Wars, but it wasn’t until the end of the first-ever episode of the first-ever live-action show set in our favorite galaxy far, far away that I had a concrete reason to cover Disney+’s flagship show for The Dad.
+I love Star Wars, and dads love Star Wars, but it wasn’t until the end of the first-ever episode of the first-ever live-action show from our favorite galaxy far, far away that I had a concrete reason to cover Disney+’s flagship show for The Dad.
 We’ll get to that in a bit, but first, let’s cover our bases by slapping a big ole’ Spoiler Warning on this here piece of content.
 Since I wasn’t thinking we’d do this when the show premiered, I was…not prepared for this column at first.
 So this article will cover the first episode, immediately followed by a recap of chapter two here.
 I’ll have coverage of the rest of the episodes as they release.

 Once we get into space, Blue Horatio Sanz is quickly frozen in carbonite after finding the first toilet ever seen in Star Wars.
 If it sounds like a lot is going on, brace yourself cause we just got started.
 The Mandalorian meets with his guild rep, Carl Weathers, who only has Empire credits to offer as bounty for former SNL cast members.
 The Empire is about 5 years done at this point, so the exchange rate there is less than ideal.
 To compensate, Carl says “Go talk to Werner Herzog, he’s a weird asshole with an under-the-table job and possible existential crisis for you.”

 Werner turns out to be an Imperial.
 Perhaps a disgraced Grand Moff like Peter Cushing’s Tarkin or something similar.
-There’s a squad of dinged up stormtroopers that add nice weight and texture to what’s going on.
+There’s a squad of dinged up stormtroopers adding nice weight and texture to what’s going on.
 With little spoken exposition about what the galaxy has been up to since Return of the Jedi, we still get plenty of information if you pay attention.
 Werner and his goon squad don’t reveal what they’re up to – just that they will pay in a Super Special Metal™ for a special bounty, alive or dead.
 Werner suggests that it’s time to put things in the galaxy back to order, in very Werner fashion.
 In the grand scheme of Star Wars, I’m very curious if we’ll see the seeds for the First Order planted in this series.

 We get flashes of a traumatic event from Mando’s childhood, and I honestly hope we never hear more about his past.
 The whole mystery box structure, where a character’s backstory is the main dramatic question doesn’t serve the immediate nature of Star Wars or spaghetti westerns.
 I think people forget that Vader being Luke’s dad wasn’t a big deal just because it was a reveal, it mattered because that reveal meant Luke couldn’t kill the bad guy, which is a tough pickle to have at the climax of a movie.
 Star Wars is best when its problems are rooted in the moment.

 - If dads everywhere don’t start saying “I have spoken” to get their kids to do chores, what are we even doing here?
-Try with your wife to suffer a 10,000-year painful death, though.

 - I’m so disappointed that we only get one episode of IG-Taika Waititi.
 The Thor: Ragnarock director showed great comedic acting chops as Korg, and more recently as Imaginary Hitler in his latest film, JoJo Rabbit.
 It’s a real shame we won’t see him get to play with this restrained character more.